alainamb/web-localization-for-beginners/Lesson3 - Externalizing JS Strings into JSON/Lesson3_README.md

 Error messages in language-picker.js
 - Uses a JavaScript object to store localized error messages
+- A positive aspect: error handling prevents complete page failures (such as 500 or 404 errors) by displaying informative messages to users
+- This graceful degradation is an important aspect of user experience design
 - Better than duplicating files, but still mixes code and content
+- While the implementation of error messages is good for UX, these messages should ideally be externalized along with other strings

 ### Step 2 - Show the Specific Problems with the Current Implementation
 - Code duplication - Show how the two quiz JS files are nearly identical except for strings